 Nik Roberts

-Dr. Nik Roberts brings over 20 years of experience to Walden University, having taught a large array of courses across the social sciences (largely criminology, sociology, and political science) and, previously, in information technology.
-Currently a tenured assistant professor of conflict resolution and criminology at Pennsylvania Western University, his major interests include corrections (especially prison education, policy administration, death row and wrongful convictions), militarism, total institution socialization, and qualitative research (especially grounded theory, phenomenology, oral history, and narrative inquiry).
-Although he has taught in Walden's Ph.D., M.S., and B.S. programs in Criminal Justice, he primarily supervises dissertation research for Ph.D. candidates in either Criminal Justice or Public Policy & Administration on a part-time basis.
+Dr. Nik Roberts brings over 20 years of instructional experience to Walden University, having taught a large array of courses across the social sciences and, previously, in information technology.
+Currently a tenured assistant professor of conflict resolution and criminology in the Department of Criminal Justice and Psychology at Pennsylvania Western University, his major interests include corrections (especially prison education, policy administration, death row and wrongful convictions), militarism, total institution socialization, and qualitative research (especially grounded theory, phenomenology, oral history, and narrative inquiry).
+Although he has taught in Walden's Ph.D., M.S., and B.S. programs in Criminal Justice, he primarily supervises dissertation research for Ph.D. candidates in Criminal Justice and Public Policy & Administration.
 Honorably discharged from the Army National Guard, Dr. Roberts previously worked for the Pennsylvania Department of Corrections and the U.S. Library of Congress' Teaching with Primary Sources program.
 A certified digital forensics investigator, Dr. Roberts earned his social science Ph.D. from Saybrook University, his M.A.
 (Criminology) from Indiana University (PA), and his M.S.
 (Law and Public Policy), B.S., and B.A from California University (PA).
+He is the author of "The Law Behind the Wall: An American Corrections Anthology" (2024), published by Cognella Academic Publishing.

 Courses Taught